 Learning in Community

 A community literacy program for children ages 6-9 where children thrive and learn in a community environment.
 LIC’s approach to developing literacy skills involves family and peer-based relationships, supporting children and parents to create and participate in home and community-based learning environments.
 Registrations at Hope Front Desk!

 Youth in the City (Youth ages 6-14)

 A mentorship program for adolescent youth with a focus on civic engagement action projects.
 Youth come to multi-week sessions throughout the year which focus on leadership, community, and acting effectively out of their talent and voice as they successfully accomplish projects together.
-Register Today for Winter/ Spring Programming!
+Register Today for Spring/Summer Programming!

 Power of Vision Mural Project